Tanweth/Poll-Box/README.md

 Support

-If you notice a bug, you can report it in the Issues sections of the GitHub page: https://github.com/Tanweth/Poll-Box
+If you notice a bug or have a suggestion, you should report it in the Issues sections of the GitHub page: https://github.com/Tanweth/Poll-Box

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-145875.html

 Changelog

+* 2.1
+	* Now when users vote (or do any other poll action), they're redirected to the page where they voted rather than the poll's thread.
+The original behavior can be restored with a setting.
+There are two exceptions to this:
+		* ASB: The member profile pages.
+On these pages, the user is redirected to the forum index.
+		* Standard: Users are redirected to the forum index when editing the poll, even if they commenced the action from the Portal.
+	* Adde a setting to disable display of the poll if it is closed.
+	* Standard: Fixed some display issues and made other improvements to the compact layout.
+	* Standard: Templates are now added to the global template list when applicable, so that they aren't generating unnecessary database queries.
+	* Improved the code's compliance with the MyBB Development Standards.
+	* General code optimizations.

 * 2.0.3
 	* Corrected an issue on the ASB Edition where multiple poll sideboxes on the same page would display the same number of total votes.